imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 [The `i18next-http-backend` plugin][i18next-http-backend] is responsible
-for downloading the needed translation files for the current language and `react-i18next` integrates `i18next` into the Rails world.
+for downloading the needed translation files for the current language and `react-i18next` makes `i18next` available to the React application itself.

-Now we can implement a basic demo with an internationalized "Hello, world!"
+Now we can implement an internationalized version of a "Hello, world!" page with an option to switch the language:
-example:
 ```jsx
 import React, { Suspense } from 'react';
 import { useTranslation } from 'react-i18next';